csonnefraudmatillion/scs_llama3_matillion/README.md

-# META's Llama 3 in Snowpark Container Services
+# Meta's Llama 3 with Matillion AI Prompt component for Snowpark Container Services
 This repository explains how to run META's [Llama 3](https://llama.meta.com/llama3/) in Snowpark Container Services.
 You can access the related blog article here:
 [Llama 3 in Snowflake](https://medium.com/@michaelgorkow/496863631700?source=friends_link&sk=c912452d8427d999f800777cc01f6d88)
+The setup of Matillion AI Prompt Component for Snowpark Container Services is documented at the end of the document, to integrate with Llama3 running inside of Snowflake.

 ## Requirements
 * Snowflake Account with Snowpark Container Services